Interplay between trimer structure and magnetic ground state in Ba5Ru3O12 probed by Neutron and muSR techniques: Results and Discussions

 This compound has three inequivalent Ru-sites with different magnetic moments.
 This fact was confirmed in our earlier neutron diffraction results (see Ref.\cite{ref4} ).
-The 5.6 meV excitation is prominent around $|$Q$| >$ 2 Å$^{-1}$, phonon scattering appears to dominate the spectrum.
-This range of phonon excitations coexist with the same energy range of magnon excitations as observed in the low-$|$Q$|$ region.
-Fig. 6c presents energy cuts taken at high $|$Q$|$ ($>$ 2 Å$^{-1}$) values (2$<$ $|$Q$|$$ <$ 3.5) across various temperatures.
-A well-defined peak near 5.6 meV is clearly observed even at high $|$Q$|$, indicating the presence of phonon-dominated excitations.
-We quantify the data using a series of Gaussian peaks.
+The 5.6 meV excitation is prominent around $|$Q$| >$ 2 Å$^{-1}$.\\